flashbots/mev-boost/README.md

 You are welcome here <3.

-- If you want to join us, come and say hi in our [Discord chat](https://discord.com/invite/7hvTycdNcK).
 - If you have a question, feedback or a bug report for this project, please [open a new Issue](https://github.com/flashbots/mev-boost/issues).
-- If you would like to contribute with code, check the [CONTRIBUTING file](CONTRIBUTING.md).
+- If you would like to contribute with code, check the [CONTRIBUTING file](CONTRIBUTING.md) for further info about the development environment.
 - We just ask you to be nice.
 Read our [code of conduct](CODE_OF_CONDUCT.md).

 ## Security